detiam/Linux-TTY-UTF-8-Patch/README.md

     `drivers/video/console/fonts_utf8.h`

   ## About
   I edit it make it can use on linux kernel 4.20.
-And i have't contacted the original author of this patch, this patch is to old.
+And i have't contacted the original author of this patch, this patch is too old.
 Bat the patch may batter then CJKTTY.
 It handled separately the wide character from the general character, this make it can custom glyph.
 CJK font cannot be change yet.